mlubinsky/mlubinsky.github.com/spark/README.md

 repartitionByRange(partitionExprs) — Uses range partitioning.
 coalesce(numPartitions) — Use only to reduce the number of partitions.

 Note: In most cases, Coalesce should be preferred over repartition while reducing the number of partitions.

 But Repartition guarantees that the data distribution in the partition is roughly the same size.
-So in some cases, it may be preferred.
+So in some cases,it may be preferred.

 In case where are performing aggregate on unique columns we should control the shuffle by using repartition.

 Good partitioning of data leads to better speed and fewer OOMs errors.

 The repartition leads to a full shuffle of data between the executors making the job slower.
 The coalesce operation doesn’t trigger a full shuffle when it reduces the number of partitions.
 It only transfers the data from partitions being removed to existing partitions.

 We can get partitions and there record count for each one using the following code: